What is the Right Part Numbering Scheme for you? Intelligent vs. Non-Intelligent

 Manufacturing a product is multifaceted: engineering changes occur, parts become obsolete, suppliers run out of stock and the list goes on.
 These challenges are difficult to handle without a systematic method to track, organize, and share product information.
 A strategy for organizing part data, including part numbers, and a method for communicating that data to all who need it can help.

 Arena Product Lifecycle Management (PLM) helps your team use part numbers to collect all data about a part, to share that information, and to keep everyone on the same page.
 See how with our Item Master Template.
-With Arena PLM, manufacturers can control the engineering change process, share accurate, up-to-date bills of materials (BOMs) with their contract manufacturers (CMs) and make sure everyone on their team is working with the latest information.
+With Arena PLM, manufacturers can control the engineering change process, share accurate, up-to-date bills of materials (BOMs) with their contract manufacturers (CMs), and make sure everyone on their team is working with the latest information.